800-830-7570

 COLL-109 Collection Conversations – A study of an effective collection conversation

-The Collection Conversations segment is a technique that uses rules of influence and motivation in a conversation to counteract aggressions or defenses in order to gain compliance and cooperation.
+This two-hour session is a deep dive into techniques that use the rules of influence and motivation in conversations to counteract aggressions or defenses in order to gain compliance and cooperation.
 Debt collection by its very nature is combative.
 Conversations can become more challenging when speaking with different generations and conversation abilities.
 The goal here is to discuss approaches and techniques that gain permission from the customer to engage in a productive conversation.
 To become influential you must first become relatable and once this is accomplished you can assist your student to get back into alignment with their financial obligation.

 In this session we will study:

-- Collections Strategies – Tuition – Loans – Fed Loans
+• Collections Strategies – Tuition – Loans – Federal Loans

 COLL-113 Comprehensive Collections

-An advanced and comprehensive study of credit engagement.
-This course will challenge even the most seasoned credit professional with the depth and concentration in these core credit and collection subjects.
-In this course we will discuss:
+An advanced and comprehensive study that will challenge the most seasoned credit professional with the depth and concentration in these core credit and collection subjects.

 Do you know how much you’re Recovering?
 You should.
 You will see and learn how to scrutinize your account data through 7 different lenses to produce an analysis worth reading.

-- Now that you know what you’re recovering do you know what Rates you’re paying?
+• Now that you know what you’re recovering do you know what your Cost of Recovery is?
 You should.
 Would you rather own 30% of a watermelon or 100% of a grape?
-Let’s look at a cost-benefit
+Let’s look at a cost-benefit analysis

-- Retention is not only a school mission but a considerable measurement in profit and loss margins.
+• Retention is not only a school mission but a considerable measurement in profit and loss margins.
 100% of students languishing in collections are not enrolled in classes.
-Is there a treasure trove of revenue and success sitting at your collection agency?
-We will discuss lessons learned from real life
+Is there a treasure trove of revenue sitting at your collection agency?

 HLTH-127 Positive Mental Attitude